jonnor/machinehearing/europython2019/README.md

 One little tip.
 You might want to do your own dataset right.
 Audacity is a nice editor for for audio and it has a nice support for annotating by adding a label tracking.
-There's like keyboard shortcuts for for all the functions that you need, so it's quite quick to use.
+There's keyboard shortcuts for for all the functions that you need, so it's quite quick to use.
 So here I'm annotating some custom audio where we did event recognition and the nice thing is that the format that they have is basically a CSV file.
-It has no header and so on, but this Pandas one-liner will basically give you a nice data frame with all your annotations from the sound.
+It has no header and so on,
+but this Pandas one-liner will basically give you a nice data frame with all your annotations from the sound.

 https://www.audacityteam.org/
 https://datascience.stackexchange.com/a/56372/54096